CLI Reference

 ### `nono why`

-Check why a path or network operation would be allowed or denied.
+Check why filesystem, network, scope, or command access would be allowed or denied.
 Designed for both human debugging and programmatic use by AI agents.

 ```bash theme={null}